pestafford/pestafford/README.md

 # Phil Stafford
 ### Cyber Security Professional

-I think big thoughts about life in the Singularity; how to stay safe and protect privacy in a post-privacy world.

-Deeply interested in AI Security (Keeping AI safe from US) and AI Safety (Keeping US safe from AI).
-Trying to prevent Skynet and maybe get a little closer to Multivac.

-Always open to new friends.
-Come say hi.
-You’ll be glad you did.

 ## Professional Work

 - AI Security Researcher & Engineer, The Multiverse School, San Francisco 2024-present